 We are so excited to be featured on the front page of the Lincoln Journal Star!

-My name is Pamela Wheeler and I am an independently licensed therapist working at UBU Therapy Farms in Lincoln, NE.
-I hold additional certifications in animal assisted therapy from the Institute for Human-Animal Connection at the University of Denver.
-Please email with any questions you might have about our farm!
+Pamela Wheeler is an independently licensed mental health therapist working at UBU Therapy Farms in Lincoln, NE.
+She holds additional certifications in animal assisted therapy from the Institute for Human-Animal Connection in Denver.
+She and her husband Jody began building UBU Therapy Farms in the fall of 2018.

 UBU Therapy Farms is an inclusive care farm that was specially designed to meet the needs of individuals with a variety of disabilities.
 The farm has fully wheelchair accessible pathways, trails, barns and stables.
 We strive to create a safe, supportive, and inclusive space that promotes wellness for all people and diminishes barriers created by mental health stigmas.